Erkaman/erkaman.github.io/src/cuda_rle.md

 />

-This represents that the output location of the pair that represents the sequence `6,6,6` will be output to `3 = 4-1`.
+This represents that the output location of the pair that represents the sequence `6,6,6` will be `3 = 4-1`.
 So the above prefix sum simply represents all the output locations plus one, for all the outputted pairs.
 So by computing the above prefix sum, we have been able to find the output positions of all the outputted pairs for our GPU algorithm.

-So that is why are computing a prefix sum.
+So that is why we are computing a prefix sum.
 In the next step, we will have to create yet another auxiliary array.
 But fortunately, this will be the last one.
 This last array is called `compactedBackwardMask`, and it is slightly more tricky to understand than the other two.